-If your application is for an embedded generation system that meets the following criteria, then in most instances, you can get approval without the need for a technical review:
+If your application is for an embedded generation system that meets the following criteria, then in most instances, it will not require a technical review by Western Power before it can be approved:

 Any application for a single phase inverter with a capacity between 2.5kVA and 3 kVA will need to pass the 1% voltage rise on the service lead check, and meet all other applicable eligibility criteria to be approved.